sergigon1979/cleanoutbound/docs/posts/the-red-queen.md

 Then came escalation.
 By the Jurassic, shells had doubled and tripled in thickness.
 By the Cretaceous, they sprouted spikes and ridges.
 Crabs answered with claws three times stronger than their ancestors’.
 Fossils preserve the scars: failed bites, drill holes, fractured shells.

 Predator, prey, predator, prey.
-Faster, thicker, sharper, stronger.
-Everyone running just to stand still.
+Each adaptation met by an answering counter-move, a cycle that forced both sides to change or fall behind.

 Layer this over millions of years and you end up with cliffs tall enough to guide ships.
 Evolution leaves monuments — a sedimentary ledger of pressure and response.